isomerpages/mlaw-corp/README.md

 ## Why Markdown and YAML?

-Traditionally, in order to edit a website, one had to write in pure HTML.
-This is challenging for website administrators who had limited experience with HTML as it is not immediately readable or intuitive to non-experienced users.
+Traditionally, to edit a website, one had to write in pure HTML.
+This was challenging for many website administrators as HTML is not an intuitive language for those who are inexperienced with it.

 Our team decided to go with Markdown (.md) – more human readable syntax – so as to empower non-technical website administrators.